JotGoyal/JotGoyal/README.md

 [![Website Badge](https://img.shields.io/badge/StackOverflow-PriyaJotGoyal-yellow)](https://stackoverflow.com/users/15934190/priya-jot-goyal)

 I'm
-Full Stack Solution Architect
+Java Developer
-The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,cassendra,Mysql), CI/CD(Docker, kubernetes)
+The crossover between design and programming has always been of interest to me, I have been working as a Java Developer since last year and also have been lucky to upskill my skills i got chance to learn designing languages.
+I have skills that include back-end development using Java, and got chance to work with API's, front-end development (HTML5, CSS3, Javascript),database (Mysql)

 ![Visitor Count](https://profile-counter.glitch.me/JotGoyal/count.svg)